 Frequent Skin Cleansing can Make your Acne Heal Faster

 Skin cleansing is important when treating acne.
-According to www.acne-reviews.org, it helps loosen dead skin cells that will allow you to dig deeper into your pores and kill the acne causing bacteria.
+It helps loosen dead skin cells that will allow you to dig deeper into your pores and kill the acne causing bacteria.
 However, it is not advised that you wash your face frequently.
 You need to do this twice a day, no more no less.
 This is due to the fact that soaps and cleansers can strip off the natural lipid barrier of your skin.
 It makes your skin dry and prone to acne.
 It also triggers the production of oil in your sebaceous glands.
 Frequent skin cleansing will not make your acne heal faster.
 On the contrary, it can make your acne worse.

 These are just some of the common misconceptions about acne.
 Keep in mind that the internet do not always provide the best information.
 Do your own research.